habi/EAWAG-manuscript/manuscript.md

 ### History

 Cichlid fish in African lakes are a powerful model systems in speciation and adaptive evolutionary radiation research [@doi:10.1038/nrg1316; doi:10.1098/rspb.2006.3539].
-The functional decoupling of the upper and the lower pharyngeal jaws in cichlid fish is an important evolutionary factor making the cichlids a fish that was able to adapt to a wide range of environmental factors.
+The functional decoupling of the upper and the lower pharyngeal jaws in cichlid fish is an important evolutionary factor making the cichlids a fish species that was able to adapt to a wide range of environmental factors.
 Thus it is an important feature of these fishes to study.
 The group of Ole Seehausen has studied the evolutionary diversification of cichlid fish radiations in the African Great Lakes since a long time [@doi:10.1098/rspb.2006.3539; @doi:10.1111/nph.13450].
 We aim to improve the 'classification' (or morphological description) of these fishes by better describing their jaws (and skulls).

 The corpus of cichlid fish available is extremely valuable, hence a non-destructive imaging method is paramount for studying these samples.
-Since micro–computed tomography  can be regarded as non-destructive method for biological samples, it is a very well suited method for investivating the oral and pharyngeal jaws as well as the skull features of the fished presented in this stuy.
+Since micro–computed tomography can be regarded as non-destructive method for biological samples, it is a very well suited method for investigating the oral and pharyngeal jaws as well as the skull features of the fished presented in this study.

 [TODO]: # (Describe how the cichlids came from from Lake Victoria to Kastanienbaum and to the Institute of Anatomy)
 [TODO]: # (Is there some information on the sample 'library' of the EAWAG?)